zarqman/can_has_validations/README.md

 ## Compatibility ##

-Tested with Ruby 2.3-2.5 and ActiveSupport and ActiveModel 4.2-5.2.
+The current version is tested with Ruby 2.5-2.6 and ActiveModel 5.2-6.0.